Shayan-Jamal/ShayanJamal.github.io/README.md

 📂 Projects

 📁 1.
-E-commerce Sales & Customer Analysis in Excel
+E-commerce Sales & Profit Dashboard

 Description:
 Built an Excel dashboard to visualize sales insights.Depict Total Sales, Total Profit and used charts to make the dashboard more understandable.Also used slicers for months, years and state.